dontfixyourpc/dontfixyourpc/README.md

 ---
 🌱 I’m currently learning ...
-  - Docker, Kubernetes ...
-  - Angular, node.js ...
+  - Machine Learning

  :vhs: My Tools:
   - VS Code, WSL, Vim ...
-  - HTML, CSS, JS
-  - Java
+  - Python, Java
+  - Basic Webdevelopment

 🤔 I’m looking for help with ...
-  - Kubernetes
+  - getting a project

 ⚡ Fun facts:
   - half russian and german (so you can talk to me on german, english and russian)